lelloc/doc-admin/content/communication-notifications/ticket-notifications.rst

    Filter for a customer user ID of the ticket.

 Dynamic Fields
    Filter for some dynamic fields added to the system.
-For the complete list of dynamic fields see the the :doc:`../processes-automation/dynamic-fields` chapter.
+For the complete list of dynamic fields see the :doc:`../processes-automation/dynamic-fields` chapter.

 Article Filter [1]_